biorelated/biorelated.github.io/_posts/2015-05-31-on-science-and-humankind.md

 * Measure morality, and
 * Account for the supernatural

-Aesthetics, morality and supernatural concepts emerge as intrinsic evolutionary traits and act in the interest of preserving or structuring a community.
+Aesthetics, morality and supernatural concepts emerge to preserve or structure a community.
+More often they propagate a strongly held opinion that strengthens social-political and geopolitical interests and agenda.
-The supernatural is often an abstract concept to explain natural phenomena.
-Unfortunately it falls prey to dogma.
-Dogma is not unique to the supernatural, it is part of the scientific method.
-However, scientific dogma is open to criticism and is often reviewed in the light of new evidence and proof.
+The supernatural as an abstract concept explains natural phenomena and is riddled with unchallenged dogma.
+But dogma is not limited to the supernatural, it forms a central component of the scientific method.
+The difference is that scientific dogma is open to criticism and is reviewed in the light of new data, evidence or proof.

-Human beings use the basic senses to put into perspective what they can observe or measure.
-Anything that falls off the senses is described as abstract purely because we cannot fathom it with our basic senses.
-Often we may describe such concepts as difficult and at worst discard or refute them.
+Humans make observations and measurements based that are dependent on their senses and brain interpretation of the world or universe if you like.
+What cannot be observed and measured directly is often interpreted as "abstract", or "non-existent".
 The limit to understanding our universe is in the extent to which we can "visualize" the abstract.
-Mathematics is indispensable in understanding the laws that govern the known universe.
-Equations push the limits of the abstract and the unconventional, invent new symbols and yield new insights and perspectives.
+And that is why mathematical tools are indispensable in understanding the laws that govern the universe.
+The abstract notions and equations yield novel theories, insights and perspectives.

-In the past, the human mind placed a bottleneck on the number of calculations and logical units it could process per unit time.
+The human mind is a fantastic logical machine but is limited by number of calculations it can process per unit time.
-We have now invented powerful numerical machines that overcome this hurdle.
-It is both a cause of excitement and concern.
+But now we have powerful numerical machines that are a cause of excitement and concern and that are going to stir the moral and cultural pot for a while.

 {% include twitter_plug.html %}